 More on this subject when baby arrives!

-To feel good, drink between 3-4L daily.
+Normally, women should drink 3-4L daily to be healthy.
+Making and housing a baby uses a TON of water, so to feel good, drink 5L daily.
 I found myself clearing 5L a day in the first trimester.
 I was taking a ton of Avivo Pur minerals so it was safe to drink water to my heart’s content.
 Water helps cleanse your body and nourish your growing baby.
 I firmly believe my water intake and commitment to consuming a complete nutritional profile helped eased tough symptoms experienced by some during pregnancy.
 Water can prevent unhealthy weight gain and stop muscle cramps.

 Believe and trust in yourself and your destiny!